Internet-of-People/titania-os/doc/swupdate.md

 Boot is considered successful if none of the services failed and `systemd` was allowed to reach `multi-user.target`.
 A special unit is to be made which is scheduled after everything and checks if no other unit failed.
 If the check is positive, permantent bootloader config is written.

+# `sw-description`

+The file describes what to install and where.
+Note that roots are intentionally labeled vice versa so that `swupdate` doesn't have to flip the active root on its own.

 # Boot process